Welcome to Part 6 of the Cambly Kids Tutor Guide!

 By now, you should know the basics of the Cambly platform, how to navigate the Cambly Kids Curriculum, how to set up a kid-friendly profile and workstation, how to book your first reservations with students, and how to tutor on Cambly Kids.
 In the final part of the Cambly Kids Tutor Guide, we will go over the policies that we have in place to ensure that our tutors and students continue to have safe and productive conversations!

-Please be sure to read through each section carefully as tutors who do not follow our policies may no longer be able to tutor with Cambly.
+Please be sure to read through each section carefully as tutors who do not follow these policies may no longer be able to tutor with Cambly.

 Cambly Kids Policies